What do you need to open and operate a property management company in Florida?

 - Advertise and show the property

-- Screen tenants by conducting: credit checks, verifying credit reports, employment and rental history.
+- Screen tenants, perform credit checks, verifying employment, and rental history.

 - Collect rent